meerkat-manor/salainen/extensions/bitwarden/README.md

 salainen.Set("bitwarden:<key>", "<value>")
 ```

-This will use the default configuration and without
-a ``salainen.json`` or ``salainen.yml`` being in the current file
-search path or your home directory, it will enable **bitwarden**
+You will need to enable the **bitwarden** provider
-variables and files.
+in you configuration file as it is not enabled by default.

 The prefix value **bitwarden** indicates that this is a
-Bitwarden storage location secret.
+Bitwarden provider secret.

 If you call the register function with a configuration file location
 then the sequence of calls is: